 A commitment to the customer

 Data breaches have been big news in recent years.
-Many large companies have had major slip-ups, and customers have become increasingly concerned over who has their data and how it is being used.
+Many large companies have slipped up, making customers increasingly concerned over who has their data.
+(Not to mention how any why they use it.)
 GDPR creates an opportunity for businesses to regain that lost trust.

 Under new GDPR rules, consumers are firmly in control when it comes to their personal data.
 They’re no longer unsure of how, why, or where it is being used, and are protected by tighter consent laws and a ‘right to be forgotten’.
 By committing to clarity, businesses can win back consumer confidence and move forward with a stronger foundation of trust.